 This spring I got hold of a photo app called ‘Waterlogue’ and transformed several of my ‘Chinese painting’ photos into watercolours.
 They were a bit too watery, without some of the details I wanted, so I overlaid the actual photo on top, registered it with the ‘watercolour’ using ‘Multiply’, and then used one of the options in the ‘Overlay’ section to make the photo disappear into the painting.
 If you check out the ‘History’ panel below you can see that I tried out multiple blending changes before I decided on ‘Vivid Light’.

-And ultimately went back to a more subtle blending mode for my yucca blossom, known in Chinese as ‘Dragon Tongue Orchid Flower’ (the Chinese characters on the bottom left).
+And ultimately went back to a more subtle blending mode for my yucca blossom, known in Chinese as ‘Dragon Tongue Orchid Flower’ (the Chinese characters on the bottom right).

 Chocolate vine (Akebia quinata) flowers.